Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Duration:** Instant

 A beam of swirling destructive energy pulses out from you as it strips away your foe’s defenses.
-Make a Presence attack against a creature or object of your choice within range.
-If you hit, deal 1d6 + Presence hybrid electric and corrosive damage, and apply one stack of defenseless.
+Make an Expertise attack against a creature or object of your choice within range.
+If you hit, deal 1d8 + Presence hybrid electric and corrosive damage.

-If you have at least 4 stacks of electric exposure, deal an additional 1d4 + Presence electric damage to you, your target, and all creatures in a line between you.
+If you have at least 4 stacks of arcane exposure, apply 2 stacks of lethargic to both yourself and the creature you hit.

-If you have at least 4 stacks of corrosive exposure, apply two stacks of defenseless to both yourself and your target instead of only applying one stack to your target.
+If you have at least 4 stacks of eldritch exposure, apply 3 + ½ Presence stacks of brittle to both yourself and the creature you hit.

 ### Lightning Twisting